 Below is a photo of me not long after I puked.
 Still out of it, but forcing myself to smile…because you can’t take a picture without smiling.
 Well, you can, but I usually don’t.
 It’s not very often that I will share a photo of myself without any makeup on, so you’ll notice this particular photo is extra small compared to the rest. 😉

 A few hours later I felt much more alert, so I took another photograph.
-This time my bandage had been removed and I forced an even bigger smile even though I still didn’t feel so hot.
+This time my bandage had been removed and I forced an even bigger smile even though I was wiped.

 I was starting to get hungry but could only order from the liquid diet portion of the menu.
 Chicken broth and Jell-O sounded the least likely to induce vomiting, so that was dinner.
-It was horrible, but I wasn’t expecting much from a hospital.
+It was horrible – but can you really expect anything more from a hospital?
 You basically get a bowl of broth, with a packet of protein powder to mix in.
 It was like eating Ramen noodles….minus the noodles.
-Allll salt.
+All salt.

 At one point before my husband arrived, I got up to use the restroom and got a whiff of my armpits.
 Holy mother of pearl…it was horrible.
 I don’t know if the hospital gown hadn’t been properly washed before I got it, or if a family of skunks had burrowed into my armpits and died.
 I just knew that I needed to freshen up quick – my husband was going to arrive soon and I didn’t want to smell like roadkill.
 Thankfully my room had a sink with handsoap and paper towels.
 I scrubbed my pits as best I could with that pink junk soap, and asked a nurse for a fresh gown.
 Muuuuch better.
-I smelled like a human, and even put on a little makeup.
-Ooh, la la.
+I smelled like a human, and even put on a little makeup to make myself feel better.

-It was about 20 degrees and snowing that morning, and there was ice covering our parking lot, so my husband took my arm and lead me into the house.
-Then he led me to the couch – where I would spend the next couple of weeks watching TV.
+It was about 20 degrees and snowing that morning, and there was ice covering our parking lot.
+My husband took my arm and lead me into the house.
+Then he led me straight to the couch – where I would spend the next couple of weeks watching TV.

 I felt pretty good the next morning, and so I was able to take a shower.
-But not without packaging and taping up my neck real nice so that the water didn’t soak the steri-strips.
-And not without the help of my husband.
+But not without packaging and taping up my neck so that the water didn’t soak the steri-strips.
+I need the help of my husband because it was a lot of work and I was still weak.
 Here’s a lovely photo of me pre-shower:

 It felt so good to wash off all hospital odor from my body – especially being able to wash my armpits without paper towels and hospital soap!
 A little water ended up seeping in and touched my incision area, but all-in-all it was a productive first shower.